darky/effector-async-local-storage/README.md

   });

   // Feel free to wrap any created Events, Effects or Stores by `diEff` factory
-  // It will guarantee, that created Events, Effects or Stores will be Singleton for out DI scope
+  // It will guarantee, that created Events, Effects or Stores will be Singleton for our DI scope

   // Some examples
   const incEventFactory = diEff(() => createEvent()); // <- Event factory, which will create Singleton Event instance for our DI scope